-Whatever form it takes it is rarely a one-off incident and should instead be seen as a pattern of abusive and controlling behaviour through which the abuser seeks power over their victim.
+Whatever form the abuse takes, it is rarely a one-off incident and should instead be seen as a pattern of abusive and controlling behaviour through which the abuser seeks power over their victim.

-Family members are defined as Mother, Father, Son, Daughter, Brother, Sister and Grandparents, whether directly related, in-laws or step family.
+Family members are defined as mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step family.

 If you are in a violent or abusive relationship or if you know or are supporting somebody in that situation, don’t suffer in silence, help is available from the agencies listed below:

 For emergencies call the Police by dialling 999, they will respond, investigate and assist you.

 The National Domestic Violence Helpline Number can be reached on (FREEPHONE) 0808 2000 247.
 This is a 24-hour service.